Innovations in single-use plastic alternatives

 Soneva Water

 280,000 single-use plastic (SUP) bottles are produced daily in the Maldives, with many discarded bottles ending up washed up on coasts, reefs and in marine eco-systems.
-Soneva Water provides an affordable alternative to SUP water bottles: desalinated, purified, and mineralized drinking water in reusable bottles at competitive prices.
+Soneva Water provides an affordable alternative to SUP water bottles: desalinated, purified and mineralised drinking water in reusable bottles at competitive prices.

-In 2021, we sold over 70,000 litres of water, preventing a corresponding number of SUP bottles from entering the waste stream.
+Since 2018 we have sold over 460,000 litres of water preventing over a million SUP bottles from going into landfill or the ocean.
 Our community-run water bottling plants are located in Namoona islands Maalhos in Baa Atoll and Kudafari in Noonu Atoll.
 Both plants deliver water in reusable glass bottles to cafes, guesthouses and households.

 Alun Balun